ReproNim/module-reproducible-basics/_episodes/03-packages.md

 ## Conda

+[conda] is a package manager which was initially developed and use for [Anaconda] product, but because of its openness became used to establish independent popular conda "channels", such as [conda-forge] and [bioconda].
+Distinguishing feature of `conda` is not requiring root/super-user access for its installation and management.
+Although largely Python-oriented, `conda` distributions are not limited only to Python-based projects.

 > ## External teaching materials
 > - [Conda: Chatsheet (review: 5 min, print: 2 pages)](https://conda.io/docs/_downloads/conda-cheatsheet.pdf)
 >   a concise list of the most common conda commands